mathieucarbou/YaSolR/docs/build.md

 **Heat Sink:**

 In any case, do not forget to correctly dissipate the heat of your Triac / SSR using an appropriate heat sink.
-Robodyn heat sink is not enough and require some tweaking (like adding a flan or de-soldering the triac and heat sink and put the triac on a bigger heat sink).
+RobotDyn heat sink is not enough and require some tweaking (like adding a flan or de-soldering the triac and heat sink and put the triac on a bigger heat sink).

 It is best to take a vertical heat sink for heat dissipation.
-In case of the Robodyn 40A, you can install it vertically.
+In case of the RobotDyn 40A, you can install it vertically.

 ### Relays: Solid State Relay or Electromagnetic Relay ?